-The Minerals and Resource Development Division of the Department of Energy and Resource Development advised D. Copeland of ExploreCo in August 2018 that there are currently no known environmental liabilities or contamination issues attached to the former producing mine site at the Cape Spencer Project.
-The historic Cape Spencer bulk sample site and pilot plant site were closed and reclaimed by the Government of New Brunswick in the 1990's.
-ExploreCo has not independently verified this assertion but is relying upon it at the effective date of this Report.
-There remains a footprint of the previous heap leach pad and a small dry stack tailings pile of silica sand on the site.
+The Minerals and Resource Development Division of the Department of Energy and Resource Development advised Mr. D. Copeland, P. Geo., of Anaconda in August 2018 that there are currently no known environmental liabilities or contamination issues attached to the former producing mine site at the Cape Spencer Project.
+The historical Cape Spencer bulk sample site and pilot plant site were closed and reclaimed by the Government of New Brunswick in the 1990's.
+2647102 Ontario Inc. has not independently verified this assertion but relied upon it at both the Effective Date of this Technical Report and at the Amended Report Date.
+The QP understands that there remains a footprint of the previous heap leach pad and a small dry stack tailings pile of silica sand on the site but has not confirmed this.

 The entire Cape Spencer Project overlies lands held by private surface rights holders.
 Permission from relevant surface rights holders is required to carry out exploration and other evaluative work beyond basic prospecting and geological studies.
-There is currently one landowner that has indicated that a land use agreement will be required before any such work may be completed by ExploreCo.
-This private land parcel covers a large portion of the surface projection of the Northeast Zone and the historic mill site and heap leach pad, but not the Pit Zone, inclusive of the historic Open Pit Mine.
-Access and, by extension, the ability to conduct exploration and mining activities on this parcel of land is dependent on concluding an agreement with the landowner.
-Uncertainty with respect to gaining access this large land parcel constitutes an identified risk for the Cape Spencer Project.
-At the Report date, Exploreco did not have an access agreement with this landowner
+There is currently one landowner that has indicated that a land use agreement will be required before any such work may be completed by 2647102 Ontario Inc. This private land parcel covers a large portion of the surface projection of the Northeast Zone and the historical mill site and heap leach pad, but not the Pit Zone, inclusive of the historical Open Pit Mine.
+Access to and, by extension, the ability to conduct exploration and mining activities on this parcel of land is dependent on concluding an agreement with the landowner.
+Uncertainty with respect to gaining access to this large land parcel constitutes an identified risk for the Cape Spencer Project.
+At the Amened Report Date, Magna Terra did not have an access agreement with this landowner